Which of the following is an example of gravitational potential e... | Channels for Pearson+

 1

-Understand the concept of gravitational potential energy: It is the energy an object possesses due to its position in a gravitational field, typically related to its height above a reference point.
+Understand the concept of gravitational potential energy: It is the energy an object possesses due to its position in a gravitational field, typically related to its height above the ground.

-Identify the key characteristics of gravitational potential energy: It depends on the mass of the object, the height above the ground, and the gravitational acceleration (usually Earth's gravity).
+Identify the key characteristic of gravitational potential energy: It depends on the object's mass, the height above the reference point, and the gravitational acceleration.

-Analyze each option: A charged capacitor stores electrical potential energy, not gravitational.
-A moving car has kinetic energy due to its motion.
+Analyze the options given: A car moving at constant speed has kinetic energy, a compressed spring has elastic potential energy, and a battery powering a flashlight involves chemical energy.

 Watch next